I. CATALOG DESCRIPTION:

 We continue with small signal AC analysis, introducing multi-stage schemes and direct-coupled circuits.
 If time permits, we will introduce emitter followers and darlingtons (otherwise, it gets bounced to next week).

 Work on class B is wrapped up, including circuits utilizing direct coupled drivers and loads.
-We have a test on power amplifiers (end of this week or possibly the next).

 We begin Field Effect transistors, first with how JFETs differ from BJTs, and then we launch into JFET biasing.